 The school are able to call upon the expertise of a wide range of support services.
-Some of thse are free to the school, and some are paid form services.
 These support services are consulted after consultation with the Headteacher or SENCo, and with the full agreement of parents.
-To access assessment and advice from these services a request form must be filled in, and additional information may be required e.g. the service's own checklist, information about strategies already in use, any additional assessments done by the school.
+For assessment and advice from most of these services a request form must be filled in first, then additional information may be required e.g. the service's own checklist, and information about strategies already in use.

-The SENCo holds/ can access contact addresses and request forms for agencies and support services.
+The SENCo holds contact addresses and request forms for agencies and support services.